codurance/site/src/_posts/2020-02-04-fear-driven-development.md

 assuming that you incorrectly framed a piece of information, the recipient(s) of this will now have a broken-context.

-Many of have a broken-context, and some examples are below:
+Many of us will have experienced a broken-context, and some examples are below:

 * a user story where the details are vague and fuzzy
 * unsure why a particular story is relevant
 * uncertain how your team fits into the bigger picture

-To keep scope-creep from happening here, I will leave it as that.
+To keep scope-creep from happening here, I will leave it at that.
 Just be aware that a lack of context can be a contributing factor to FDD.

 ### Pressure from others